vahurkaar/service-info-loader-app/README.md

 The client side webpage is implemented with AngularJS.
 I also used Angular Translate to experiment with internationalization possibilities.

 I made two versions of the building mechanism, for Ant and Maven.

-a. ant clean run
+1. ant clean run
-b. mvn clean package && java -jar target/service-info-loader-app.war
+2. mvn clean package && java -jar target/service-info-loader-app.war